shreyas463/PreNBA/README.md

 # 🏀⚽ Sports Info App

 A modern, responsive web application that allows users to search for and view information about Premier League and NBA players using the API-Sports API.
+Features an eye-catching animated background with floating sports icons and player images for an immersive experience.

 ![Sports Info App](https://github.com/shreyas463/PreNBA/raw/main/preview.png)